The Festival of Lights

 Wednesday, October 22, 2014

 On this day, Lord Krishna conquered the demon Naraka.
-It is traditional for men to take a ritual oil bath on Narak Chaturdashi to receive blessings from Shri Lakshmi and the sacred river Ganges.
-It is believed that taking a bath before sunrise, when the stars are still visible in the sky, is equivalent to taking a bath in the holy Ganges.
+It is traditional to take a ritual oil bath on Narak Chaturdashi to receive blessings from Shri Lakshmi and the sacred river Ganges.
+It is believed that taking this bath before sunrise, when the stars are still visible in the sky, is equivalent to taking a bath in the holy Ganges.

 Thursday, October 23, 2014